reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 In this article, we will be looking at how we can **use <a href='https://docs.aws.amazon.com/sns/latest/dg' target='_blank'>AWS SNS</a> and <a href='https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide' target='_blank'>SQS</a> services to implement the publisher-subscriber pattern in Spring Boot** based microservices.

-We will configure a microservice to act as a publisher and send messages to an SNS topic, and another to act as a subscriber which consumes messages from an SQS queue subscribed to that topic.
+We will configure a microservice to act as a publisher and send messages to an SNS topic, and another to act as a subscriber which consumes messages from an SQS queue subscribed to that topic:

 {{% image src="images/posts/spring-cloud-sns-sqs-pubsub/pubsub-sns-sqs-architecture-diagram.png" alt="Architecture diagram of publisher-subscriber model using AWS SNS and SQS" %}}